MicrosoftDocs/win32/desktop-src/cossdk/enforcing-activation-in-the-default-context.md

 ---
-Description: 'A configured COM component is usually activated in its own context; that is, COM+ references the component's catalog information to provide any configured services.' ms.assetid: '09dc7165-22b1-4eca-9591-d83e85556f3f'
+Description: A configured COM component is usually activated in its own context; that is, COM+ references the components catalog information to provide any configured services. ms.assetid: 09dc7165-22b1-4eca-9591-d83e85556f3f
-title: Enforcing Activation in the Default Context
+title: Enforcing Activation in the Default Context ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Enforcing Activation in the Default Context